-Paediatric craniofacial surgery is primarily concerned with treating congenital and acquired malformations that occur in the head, skull and facial region.
+Paediatric (children) craniofacial surgery is the surgical treatment of congenital and acquired malformations that occur in the head, skull and facial area.

 Paediatric neurosurgeons perform paediatric craniofacial surgery to rectify deformities in infants such as craniosynostosis.